Common Fertility Problems

 Uterine fibroids can also affect a woman's fertility.
 Learn about how these non-cancerous growths can have negative impact on your ability to get pregnant and what treatment options are available to you.

 STD's and infections can also have an impact on your fertility.
-Read about the many types of STD's from Chlamydia to Herpes and how it can affect your fertility.
+There are many types of STD's from Chlamydia to Herpes and it is important to understand how these can affect your fertility.